 And because you know I love a chunky ice cream — the more crunchy, chewy additions to my ice cream the better — I really stuffed this one with as much crunchy rough chopped hazelnut praline as I could get away with.

 hazelnut praline from scratch

 If you're feeling intimidated by the thought of making praline, let me be the first to tell you to stop it right now.
 Making praline is actually so easy.

-Praline, at least as I think of it, is basically just melted, caramelized sugar poured over nuts.
-The sugar hardens around them as it cools.
-Break that into pieces and congrats, you’ve made praline.
+Praline, at least as I think of it, is basically just caramelized sugar poured over nuts.
+The sugar hardens around the nuts as it cools.
+Break that into pieces and congrats, you've made praline.

 Fair warning: the sugar does get quite hot, so you'll want to be careful not to handle it with your hands until it's cooled.

 To intensify the hazelnut flavor in the ice cream base and in the praline chunks, I toasted the hazelnuts before using them.
 You can toast hazelnuts on a skillet, but I prefer to stick them on a sheet pan in the oven for 20-30 minutes and just give the pan a few good shakes as it toasts.

 My preference is to use already peeled hazelnuts like these ones, but peeled hazelnuts are weirdly hard to find, so I've included instructions for removing the peels in the recipe just in case.

 If the hazelnuts are skinless to start, you'll know they're properly toasted when they take on a golden brown color.

 You'll know the hazelnuts are properly toasted when the skins come right off when you give them a good shake in a clean dish towel.
 If you shake them in a towel and the skins don't come right off, pop the hazelnuts back in the oven for another 5-10 minutes.
 They'll get there.